jtfmumm/javascript/README.md

 ## In the Wild

-  This is a list of organizations that are using this style guide.
-Send us a pull request or open an issue and we'll add you to the list.
+  This is a list of organizations that are using variations of the Airbnb style guide.

   - **Aan Zee**: [AanZee/javascript](https://github.com/AanZee/javascript)
   - **Airbnb**: [airbnb/javascript](https://github.com/airbnb/javascript)